Mac Mouse Not Working after Tahoe Update: 11 Easy Fixes

 Final Words

-In this article, we provide you with universal solutions for the Mac mouse not working issue.
-These methods are effective whether you are using a third-party mouse or an Apple Magic mouse.
+This article provides universal solutions for Mac mouse issues, whether using a third-party mouse or an Apple Magic Mouse.